Can I Use Windex to Clean Solar Panels?

 - Irreplaceable without replacing the entire panel

-Windex, and most household glass cleaners, are formulated for standard glass.
-Using them on coated solar glass damages the coating — permanently reducing your panel’s light transmission, and therefore its output.
+According to the Clean Energy Council, this coating contributes 2-4% to total panel output.
+Windex and most household glass cleaners are made for standard glass.
+Using them on coated solar glass damages the coating — permanently reducing your panel’s light transmission and power output.

 Windex’s active cleaning ingredient is ammonia (ammonium hydroxide).
-On uncoated glass, ammonia evaporates cleanly and leaves glass streak-free.
+On uncoated glass, ammonia evaporates cleanly.
+It leaves glass streak-free.

 - The AR coating develops microscopic pitting and degradation